:

 First, can you provide the timelines for when it's estimated that it's going to be completed?

-Second, what advice did the department provide the minister from the U.K. and Australia, two of our allies that have gone down this road?
+Second, what advice did the department provide the from the U.K. and Australia, two of our allies that have gone down this road?
 On their failed initial attempts, what advice was given to the minister?

 Russia's illegal invasion of Ukraine has provided all kinds of challenges.
 This came up earlier, on fertilizer.